Ann Davis (convict): Execution

 On 14 November 1789 Davis was arrested for breaking into a male convict's house and stealing clothing, with the items being found in her possession.
 She claimed that another woman had given her the clothes, but this was soon dismissed.

 Davis faced trial in front of David Collins, the Judge Advocate of New South Wales, on 21 November 1789.
 The trial was completed that day, with Davis being found guilty by a jury comprising only military personnel; such juries were the norm in the colony at the time.

 After the judge sentenced Davis to death, she stated that she was pregnant in an attempt to avoid execution.
 This led to twelve female convicts who had given birth being empanelled as a jury of matrons to assess the claim.
 After examining Davis, the forewoman—who was aged between 60 and 70—told the court "Gentlemen, She is as much with child as I am".
 The women who examined Davis were the first civilians to serve as jurists for a criminal trial in New South Wales.
 Juries to assess claims of pregnancy were the most important role women were allowed to undertake in the British legal system at the time, continuing arrangements that had been in place for over 400 years.

 Davis was executed by hanging on 23 November 1789.
 She was drunk at the time of her hanging and two women needed to help her to stand upright.
 Collins recorded that Davis "died generally reviled and unpitied by the people of her own description".
-Writing in 2020 for the Dictionary of Sydney, Rachel Franks described Davis' execution as a "sad end".
+Writing in 2020 for the Dictionary of Sydney, Rachel Franks described Davis's execution as a "sad end".